Krumkake Norwegian Holiday Cookies

 Krumkake (pronounced Kroom-ka-ka) is a classic Norwegian waffle cookie that literally means “curved cake”, probably because of its shape.
 The texture is similar to pizzelle or rosettes: crispy and delicate.
 These cookies are lightly sweetened and can be served plain or filled with whipped cream.

-Krumkake iron
+Krumkake Iron

-What makes these waffle cookies special is the molded griddle that they're baked in.
+What makes these cookies special is the molded griddle that they’re baked in.
 In the olden days, the iron molds were used over the stove and the cookies would be baked one by one.

 However, these days you can find electric krumkake griddle online and in stores which are more convenient because they are non stick and you can make multiple cookies in one batch.

-Eggs: It's important to have the eggs at room temperature, therefore take the eggs out of the fridge 20 minutes prior to baking.
+- Eggs: It’s important to have the eggs at room temperature, therefore take the eggs out of the fridge 20 minutes prior to baking.

-Butter: You need melted butter for this recipe.
+- Butter: You need melted butter for this recipe.
 Melt the butter in a saucepan or the microwave and let it come to room temperature before adding it to the batter.

-Flour: All purpose flour would work just fine for this recipe.
-This recipe does not call for any kind of leavening agents (i.e. baking powder or baking soda) therefore make sure you're not using self-rising flour.
+- Flour: All purpose flour would work just fine for this recipe.
+This recipe does not call for any kind of leavening agents (i.e. baking powder or baking soda) therefore make sure you’re not using self-rising flour.

-Make the batter: Beat the eggs with sugar for about 5 minutes until light and creamy.
+- Make the batter: Beat the eggs with sugar for about 5 minutes until light and creamy.
 Then add the melted butter and water and mix to combine.
-Lastly, add the flour and whisk until it's fully incorporated and there are no lumps.
+Lastly, add the flour and whisk until it’s fully incorporated and there are no lumps.

-Prepare the molded iron: Place the krumkake iron over medium heat, this would take about 3 to 5 minutes.
+- Prepare the molded iron: Place the krumkake iron over medium heat, this would take about 3 to 5 minutes.

-Bake the cookies: Coat the inside mold with nonstick cooking spray and pour a heaping tablespoon of the batter in the middle of the iron.
+- Bake the cookies: Coat the inside mold with nonstick cooking spray and pour a heaping tablespoon of the batter in the middle of the iron.
 Close it and bake it over medium heat for 30 to 35 seconds, flip and bake the other side for another 35 seconds.
 Open the iron mold, remove the cookie and roll it immediately.
 Repeat with the remaining batter.

-Krumkake filling
+Krumkake Filling

 There are a couple of ways you can serve Norwegian krumkake.
 If you roll them into cones you can fill them with whipped cream and maybe dust them with powdered sugar.
 I usually roll them without a cone and serve them plain since that’s how my family likes these cookies.